 The Mayan civilization is one of the most mysterious, and exotic cultures from the ancient world.
 The Yucatan peninsula was the heart of the Mayan civilization, and visiting the ruins of these great people is an activity that everyone visiting Playa del Carmen should do.

-Just a short day-trip away from the Playa Del Carmen you will be able to explore the famous Mayan ruins of Tulum, Coba, or the stunning Chichen Itza.
+Just a short day-trip away from Playa Del Carmen you will be able to explore the famous Mayan ruins of Tulum, Coba, or the stunning Chichen Itza.
 Immerse yourself in these ancient worlds while walking the ruins that the Mayans walked over a thousand years ago.

 ** Book a day tour to visit Tulum, Caves, and Sea Turtles from Playa Del Carmen!